 A good sound guitar, especially if it’s a telecaster, inspires you to play like the pros.
 The Fender Pure Vintage ’64 Telecaster Pickup would be a great upgrade.
 Here’s what you should know about it.

 Right of the box, this pickup offers the player a unique pickup set that you’ll love.
 Both the neck and bridge pickup use Alnico V magnets, which are superb in delivering warm tones.
-It also has a copper shielding plate on the bridge pickup, copper fiber bobbin, and enamel-coated magnet, contributing to higher output.
+It also has a copper shielding plate on the bridge pickup, copper fiber bobbin, and an enamel-coated magnet, contributing to higher output.